 The village of Yahyapur in Pratapgarh District has quite a unique history.
 The village is located on the north bank of the river Sai, near its junction with the Paraya stream, about seven miles from Partapgarh city.
 Located within the village is the famous temple of Bilkhar Nath, which stands among the ruins of Kot Bilkhar, the ancient fort of Ghaibar Sah, a Dikhit Rajput of Bisauli in Banda District.
 This man was sent by the Emperor of Dehli to exterminate the Bhars, and settling here founded the family of Bilkharia Thakurs, who ruled the pargana till the days of Raja Ramdev Singh.
 Ramdev Singh was defeated and slain some 650 years ago by Bariar Singh, the ancestor of the Bachgoti clan.
 On the division of the Baohgoti property the fort fell to the lot of Dingur Singh, the ancestor of the present taluqdar of Dalippur.
 It was destroyed by the forces of the Nawab of Awadh in 1773 after the defeat of Rai Maharban Singh.
 The ruins stand on the river bank on a plateau surrounded on three sides by ravines and covered with scrub jungle.
 The Awadh rulers then settled a colony of Bhattis, who now make up the majority of the population.
 However the shrine of Bilkbar Nath in the village has remained an important site of Hindu pilgramage.

-Distribution of Bhattis by District According to 1891 Census of India
+Distribution of Bhatti Population According to the 1891 Census

 |Total Population in UP||4,619||17,170|